metrumresearchgroup/ub-cdse-2019/content/tools_sensitivity_local.md

 Just like in the optimization function, we update the model object with whatever parameters were passed in and simulate.

 IMPORTANT to return a data frame of simulated data

 ## Pick parameters for sensitivity analysis

+These are the parameters that we were focusing on in the regression model.
+Adding `Vadi` here as a negative control.

 ``` r
 pars <- as.numeric(param(mod))[c("fbCLintall", "ikiu", "fbile", "ka", "ktr", "Vadi")]